usaid-cs/yesterday-i-learned/random.md

 - Elon Musk once said along the lines of: [if you work 100-hour weeks and others work 40-hour weeks, then your chances of (he used the word "success", but it's probably more like "getting something done") is higher, if not 2.5x higher, than your competitors.](https://www.nextbigwhat.com/elon-musk-quotes-297/) You know that's 14-hour work days, right?
 You know people burn out, right?
 - The most average person is [a 28-year old Han Chinese man](http://www.dailymail.co.uk/news/article-1362709/Typical-human-face-28-year-old-Chinese-man.html).
 - For \$15~100, you can buy mystery boxes on eBay, containing more than their value worth of trash.
-- [Tesla Model 3's pricing is rubbish.](https://www.youtube.com/watch?v=9O5PhuW927w) starts at 35k, but replacing the battery with a long-range ("proper") one is another 9k, and _enabling_ autopilot is another 1k, even though all the sensors are installed on every car.
 - There is no conceptual difference between using your power line for ethernet, and using your phone line for your DSL.
 The signals are just overlapped with vastly different frequencies (Hz vs MHz).
 Also, if you live in an apartment building, congrats!
 Everyone shares your local network!
 - Compact camera sales dropped [90%](https://www.youtube.com/watch?v=2FfESeH7Rro) from 2010 to 2016.
 - Brian's Point Inflation Hypothesis states that, for any given Reddit user, no matter how useless or controversial its comments are, it is still more likely for its karma to be net positive than negative.